code-shmode/code-shmode-javascript/react/next/intro.md

 `Head` is a component provided by `create-next-app` that we can use on each page to create the contents of the HTML `<head>` tags, such as the `title` tag and `description` meta tag.
 Above we are using the `title` prop to set the title of the index page to "Next Intro".
 Because Next provides SSR, these values are easier found by search bots, improving your site's SEO.

-It utilises a component imported from `next/head` to append elements to the `head` tag.
+`Head` utilises a component imported from `next/head` to append elements to the `head` tag.
 We'll use this same component shortly.

 `Link` is a component provided by Next we can use to navigate around our app, similar to `NavLink` in React Router.
 The child of a link component must be an `a` tag.
 We are setting the `href` prop to `/about` which means clicking the link will navigate to `http://localhost:3000/about`.
 If you vist that page now you'll be greeted by Next's built-in 404 component.